optakt/flow-dps/docs/introduction.md

 * `trie/execution/NodeID` can be given as `trie`
 * `data/consensus/NodeID/checkpoint.00000001` can be given as `root.checkpoint`

-You can then run the DPS, and it should properly build its index based on the given information.
+You can then run the `flow-dps-indexer`, and it should properly build its index based on the given information.
+Be careful, there should never be multiple indexers running in parallel sharing the same `index` folder as they might end up corrupting the contents of the database.
+It is however safe to run the indexer and any command that uses the database in read-only mode with the same `index` folder.

 ## More Resources